 Students and student organizations are responsible for having read and abiding by the standards of behaviors of the Code.
 The University reserves the right to make changes to the Code as necessary.
-The most updated version of all USF policies and regulations can be found at: http://regulationspolicies.usf.edu.
+The policies regulations updated version of all USF and can be found http://regulationspolicies.usf.edu.